Viswanathan Anand: Early life

-Viswanathan Anand was born on 11 December 1969 in Mayiladuthurai, Tamil Nadu, India.
+Viswanathan Anand was born on 11 December 1969 in a Tamil Hindu family in Mayiladuthurai, Tamil Nadu, India.
+His father, Krishnamurthy Viswanathan, was a general manager in the Southern Railways and he had studied in Jamalpur, Bihar.
 He later moved to Chennai, where he grew up.

-His father Viswanathan Iyer was a general manager in the Southern Railways who had studied in Jamalpur, Bihar; and his mother, Sushila, was a housewife, chess aficionado, and an influential socialite.
+His mother, Sushila, was a housewife, a chess enthusiast, and an influential socialite.

 Anand is the youngest of three children.
-He is 11 years younger than his sister, and 13 years younger than his brother.
-His brother, Shivakumar, is a manager at Crompton Greaves in India.
-His sister, Anuradha, is a professor at the University of Michigan.
+He is 11 years younger than his sister and 13 years younger than his brother.
+His brother, Shivakumar, is a manager at Crompton Greaves in India, and his sister, Anuradha, is a professor at the University of Michigan.

-Anand started learning chess from age six from his mother, but he learned the intricacies of the game in Manila, where he lived with his parents from 1978 through the 1980s while his father was contracted as a consultant by the Philippine National Railways.
+Anand learned to play chess at the age of six from his mother.
+He further developed his skills in Manila, where he lived with his parents from 1978 to the early 1980s while his father worked as a consultant for the Philippine National Railways.

-Anand was educated at Don Bosco Matriculation Higher Secondary School, Chennai, and has a Bachelor of Commerce from Loyola College, Chennai.
+He was educated at Don Bosco Matriculation Higher Secondary School, Chennai and holds a Bachelor of Commerce degree from Loyola College, Chennai.